How to Apply

 - An ability to effectively utilize developing technologies in nursing education and research

-- Supports intellectual leadership and facilitates socially-just actions among faculty, staff, and students in a manner consistent with the principles of social justice, human rights, and health equity as stated in the Nurses Code of Ethics.
+- Demonstrated support of intellectual leadership and facilitation of socially-just actions among faculty, staff, and students in a manner consistent with the principles of social justice, human rights, and health equity as stated in the Nurses Code of Ethics

 U-M EEO/AA Statement